kubermatic/kubecarrier/docs/api_reference.md

 ## catalogv1alpha1.CatalogEntry

-CatalogEntry adds additional metadata to a set of CRD's and groups the same Kind for multiple ServiceClusters
+CatalogEntry reference to the CRD that the provider wants to provide as service to the tenant.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |